wikimedia/wikipedia-ios/docs/ci.md

 To rotate GitHub credentials, update them via the Jenkins web interface.

-## Xcode cloud
+## Xcode Cloud
 - We are currently using two Xcode Cloud workflows for our builds
 - They can be triggered on Xcode: on the sidebar, click builds -> Cloud -> Look for the chosen build (Main or Experimental) -> right-click on the selected workflow (I.e., Nightly Build) -> Start build, or on App Store Connect

 - **Beta** - We currently use Xcode Cloud to run our nightly Beta build.
-It runs every day at XX UTC.
+It runs every day at 03:00AM PST or 10:00AM UTC.
 This one is automated.
 - **Experimental** - We have an Experimental build that allows building a specific branch.
 This was designed to allow for Design review before merging.
 It can be triggered manually.
 After clicking `Start Build`, choose a branch, local or remote, to build.
 It will be deployed to TestFlight